glpaparelli/competitive-programming/notes/cp-notes.md

 // calculates two things:
 // 1) maximum path sum between two leaves, which is stored in maxValue.
-// 2) maximum root-to-leaf path sum, which is returned. maxPathSum(root)
+// 2) root-to-leaf path sum, which is returned. maxPathSum(root)
 	if root == null
 		return 0